isabelstoddart/MS1Qualitative/README.md

 ![](firstIteration.png)

+The first iteration of this project can be found at https://www.figma.com/file/qLKx6wOiKyuQGROphYg5zb/QualitativeViz?node-id=0%3A1

 ## Iteration 2

 My second iteration of this project involved facial recognition to detect the faces in Carl Newman's drawings.
 I decided to step away from the machine learning task because the facial recognition was not accurately picking up on all of the faces in the drawings.
 This was probably because the software I was using was trained on human faces, not drawn faces.
 I have included a screen shot of the second iteration below.